e-n-f/if-then-else/if-then-else.md

 ![18](https://user-images.githubusercontent.com/1951835/53197164-7bea5280-35ce-11e9-92eb-6dd24abf3967.png)

-In either case, "if either" would not last for much longer.
-In 1957, John McCarthy at MIT had written a proposal for a project that eventually became LISP, one of the other extremely old programming languages that still survives today.
+Either way, "if either" would soon be replaced.
+In 1957 John McCarthy at MIT had written a proposal for the project that became LISP, another extremely old programming language that still survives today.
-The language he proposed looks nothing like what LISP soon became, but introduced the idea of the conditional expression, as opposed to the conditional statement.
-The important distinction here is that an expression must always have a value, no matter what happens, as opposed to a statement which can simply not happen if the condition that controls it is not true.
+His proposal introduced the idea of the conditional expression, as opposed to the conditional statement.

+The important distinction is that an expression must always have a value, while a statement can simply not be performed if the condition that controls it is not true.

-So McCarthy's "if function" always contains a clause called "otherwise."
-"Otherwise" gives the final value of the expression when none of the other conditions in the if function have evaluated to true.
+So his "if function" always ends with a clause called "otherwise," that gives the value of the expression when none of the other conditions have evaluated to true.

 * http://www.softwarepreservation.org/projects/LISP/MIT/McCarthy-CC-56.pdf